smolijar/gitwiki-thesis/src/design/foundations.md

 1. **Remote repository, limited permission control**

-This is the approach more or less taken by all reviewed systems in previous chapter.
+This is the approach more or less taken by all reviewed systems in the previous chapter.
-The premise is to allow users to work with their existing repositories and remain their remote locations.
+The premise is to allow the users to work with their existing repositories and remain their remote locations.
-The implementation I had in mind was akin to how Wiki.js handled this issue -- the application works with local mirror of the repository which is kept synchronized with the remote, thanks to provided access data, like repository link and security configuration (HTTP basic or SSH key-pair authentication).
+The implementation I had in mind was akin to how Wiki.js handled this issue -- the application works with the local mirror of the repository which is kept synchronized with the remote, thanks to provided access data, like repository link and security configuration (HTTP basic or SSH key-pair authentication).

-This approach has following features:
+This approach has the following features:

 * Easy setup and installation (no need to configure SSH server)
 * Central public application instance can be used by many users, who can drop in or out at their convenience